 Can capsular contracture be prevented?

-In a word?
-No. There is no way to guarantee that you will never get capsular contracture.
+The short answer: No. There is no way to guarantee that you will never get capsular contracture.
 However, there are things that you can do to reduce your risks.

 - Choose the partial or complete submuscular placement instead of over the muscle placement.
 Breast implants placed on top of the muscle have been proven to have a higher incidence of capsular contracture.
 Implants placed over the muscle come into contact with the breast ducts, which are known to harbor bacteria.

 - Textured breast implants were invented in hopes of preventing, or at the very least, reducing the incidence of capsular contracture.
 However, there have been several studies that have shown that when textured breast implants are placed under the muscle, there is really no difference in contracture rates between smooth and textured implants.
 Textured implants do seem to have a slightly lower risk of contracture than smooth implants when placed above the muscle.

 - Silicone gel breast implants, especially those with a smooth shell, seem to have a higher rate of capsular contracture than saline breast implants.

 - Post-operative massaging of the implant.
 Some surgeons recommend massaging to their patients, who usually have smooth implants.
 The vast majority of surgeons do not recommend massaging textured implants, as the implant is supposed to adhere to your own tissues, and massaging can interfere with that process.
 Massaging is thought to help keep the pocket open.
 There are no studies that prove or disprove that massaging helps to prevent capsular contracture, but many surgeon's don't see the harm in allowing their patients to do it.
 If this something you'd like to do, you should discuss it with your surgeon.